 Notes are simply for any descriptive notes you might want to add so that librarians know when to use this fund

 Planning categories are used for statistical purposes.
 To learn more about planning categories, check out the Planning Category FAQ.

 When complete, click 'Submit' and you will be brought to a list of all of the funds for the budget.

-To the right of each fund you will find the 'Actions' button under which you will find the 'Edit,' 'Delete,' and 'Add Child Fund' options.
+To the right of each fund you will find the 'Edit,' 'Delete,' and 'Add Child Fund' options.